warped-pinball/website/README.md

 https://software.warpedpinball.com/vector/sys11/latest.json
 ```

+GitHub Pages is configured to publish from the `docs/` directory.
+The
-The repository includes a `CNAME` file so GitHub Pages serves the site at
+repository includes a `CNAME` file so the site is served at
 `https://updates.warpedpinball.com` without extra path segments.